BracketSpace/Notification/readme.txt

 * [Changed] Trigger dropdown is now taller for better UX.
 * [Changed] Notification table is now filtered from uneccessary columns.
 * [Changed] Multiple function, method and hook deprecations, see above for detailed list and replacements.
+* [Changed] Runtime components names, see above for detailed list and replacements.
 * [Fixed] Shortcodes being uncorrectly stripped leaving closing "]" behind.
 * [Fixed] PHP 8.2 deprecations.
 * [Fixed] Stripping shortcodes in carrier fields.